argylek/casino/README.md

     3) The ability to check your wallet at any time
     4) Choose which game you want to play
     5) Full execution of the game with your bets
-    6) Make sure that the wallet purpetuates between games and the main menu
+    6) Make sure that the wallet perpetuates between games and the main menu

 Games still in development:
   Craps